initeshkaushik/about-mw/README.md

 ###

-<h3><p align="left">Working as a Digital Marketing Executive and as SEO also design my social media posts, blog posts by myself .
+<h3><p align="left">Working as a Digital Marketing Executive and as SEO I also design my social media posts, blog posts by myself .
 So I have good knowledge for below designing tools.</p> </h3>

 ###